cvn001/transflow/Readme.md

 ### 2. Reads mapping and variant calling

+When the user is satisfied with the quality of the reads, the workflow proceeds to the next module: reads mapping and variant calling.
+The reference MTBC pangenome is provided in [resources](workflow/resources/) directory.
+The aligner and variant caller used in TransFlow is BWA-MEM and GATK3, respectively.
+All default parameters in this step is consistent with the mainstream MTB WGS researches and can be adjust in the configure file.

 ```bash
 snakemake variant_calling.snakefile --configfile config/configfile.yaml --cores 4
 ```

 ### 3. Transmission analysis

+This module is consist of four parts: pairwise distance matrix calculation, transmission clustering, transmission network reconstruction, and risk factor inference.
+The workflow adopts the [PANPASCO](https://gitlab.com/rki_bioinformatics/panpasco) algorithm for pairwise SNP distance calculation.
+Next, TransFlow provides two different methods for transmission clustering, SNP-based (default in configure file) and transmission-based method.
+Users can try both methods by setting the parameter and re-run this module, respectively.
+Likewise, users can try different SNP or transmission thresholds in the configure file.
+For the clusters with more than three samples, their transmission networks will be reconstructed using SeqTrack method.
+Finally, TransFlow implements risk factor inference for epidemiological characteristics.

 ```bash
 snakemake transmission_analysis.snakefile --configfile config/configfile.yaml --cores 4